sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 *Trade Institute:* You are proficient in your choice of either Engineering, or two tools.

-***Urban Exposure.*** Youíre used to the stressors of city life.
+***Urban Exposure.*** You√≠re used to the stressors of city life.
 You gain an expertise die on saving throws against environmental effects such as intense heat, smog, or bright lights.

 ***Languages.*** You can read, sign, speak, and write Common and one other language.